Frequently Asked Questions

 Congress selects one or at most two of these Priority Issues at the beginning of each twoyear session for Commission review.

-If Congress does not act within 60 days, the first unaddressed Priority Issue is
+If Congress does not act within 60 days, the first unaddressed Priority Issue is automatically designated for Commission review.
+This prevents delay through inaction.

-To ensure Congress is not overwhelmed and that attention and debate are focused, while
+To ensure Congress is not overwhelmed and that attention and debate are focused, while allowing the Commission to deliver meaningful, high-quality proposals.
+However, nothing prevents Congress from addressing the other Priority Issues through normal order.

 Q. Can Members of Congress not on the commission propose amendments?